Saidul-Shiblee/chobi/README.md

 ## Future plan to change in Technologies:

-1.State Management with Redux instead of context api.
+1.State Management with Redux instead of context api.<br/>
 2.I allready build an REST api with node.js for this project and will intiggrate it soon.